kayacik/linear-gp/README.md

 This should create the executable syscall-experiment under bin/.
 It will also compile the anomaly detectors that will be used in the artificial arms race.

+To run an experiment, change directory to bin and run the program as follows:

+	cd bin/
+	./syscall-experiment 500 -1 5 10000 1 100 /tmp/gpfile 0.5 0.9 0.5 0 0 1 0 3 2 1 traceroute pH

+This will start an arms race between the GP attacker and pH anomaly detector that is protecting traceroute.
+It will print out population characteristics every 100 tournaments.
+Mean_rawAnom shows the anomaly rate for the exploits for the population.
+It should slowly decrease as GP finds stealthier attacks.
+Note that this is an average computed over the population, best attacks tend to have substantially better stealth.
+Also note that it generally takes >10000 tournaments before the really good attacks emerge.

 Platforms
 ---------